AmbiqAI/helia-edge/docs/index.md

 ### Limited 1D time-series models

-- [x] Most included models in NSE provide both 1D and 2D versions.
+- [x] Most included models in HeliaEdge provide both 1D and 2D versions.
 The package also contains time-series specific models.

 ### Limited support for quantization, pruning, and other model optimization techniques

-- [x] NSE provides a variety of quantization and pruning techniques to optimize models for edge deployment.
+- [x] HeliaEdge provides a variety of quantization and pruning techniques to optimize models for edge deployment.